-The SHOUT nano 100 comprises a Power button/911, a Light Emitting Diode (LED) Status display, an Iridium antenna, a GNSS antenna, Bluetooth antenna, Bluetooth button/911, and a micro Universal Serial Bus (USB) interface as shown in Figure 1.
+SHOUT nano 100 contains a Power button/911, an LED status display, an Iridium antenna, a GNSS antenna, Bluetooth antenna, Bluetooth button/911, and a micro USB interface as shown in Figure 1.
 The USB-C interface port is for charging, firmware updates, data collection, and setting parameters using the NAL Research SatTerm application.
-Using the Emergency/911 button activates the emergency/911 mode to send an emergency message with an increased reporting rate.
+Using the Emergency/911 button activates the emergency/911 mode and sends an emergency message with an increased reporting rate.
 For detailed information on the Emergency/911 mode, refer to section 2.2 Activate Emergency/911.